 and the darkness can never extinguish it.
 John 1:4-5 (NLT)

-The light of God helps us to recognize our own sins and shortcomings, and this is for our own good.
-When we recognize and humbly confess our faults to Him, the Lord will bring us peace through His amazing gift of mercy and forgiveness.
-All blots on our record and on our character are expunged through Christ’s sacrificial death on the cross and resurrection from the dead.
-He bore it all for us.
+The light of God helps us to recognize our sins and shortcomings, for our own benefit.
+When we humbly confess our faults to Him, the Lord will bring us peace through His amazing gifts of mercy and forgiveness.
+All the blots on our record and on our character are expunged through Christ’s sacrificial death on the cross and His resurrection from the dead.
+He bore all the punishment that we deserve, for us.

-One big step we can take in our transition from living in darkness to walking in the light is a prayerful and honest self-appraisal.
-What are the areas of darkness in my life?
-Some of these we already know quite well, such as long-term bad habits, addictions, and selfish or angry actions, but others are more subtle and easy to miss or to skip over.
-In fact, many shortcomings I have are easier to recognize in others than in myself.
+One big step we can take in our transition from living in darkness to walking in the light is prayerful and honest self-appraisal.
+Just what are the areas of darkness in my life?
+Some of these we may already know quite well, such as any long-term bad habits we have been trying to quit, or addictions, selfish actions, or angry outbursts.
+But others are more subtle and easier to miss or to skip over.
+In fact, many of my own shortcomings I first recognized in others, rather than in myself.

-God wants us to be totally honest with ourselves and with Him.
-That is necessary if we are to experience His complete healing and reconciliation.
+God wants us to be totally honest with both ourselves and with Him.
+That is a necessary beginning if we are to experience His complete healing and reconciliation, and to walk forward in His light.

-When we recognize a character flaw or failure, we take it to the cross of Christ.
-He is right here with us and will lift the burden from us as we offer it to Him.
-If we take this simple step, God will carry us along on our journey to the other side of darkness, to walk with Him in His wonderful light.
+When we recognize our character flaws or failures, we take them to the cross of Christ.
+He is right here with us and will lift these burdens away as we confess them to Him.
+If we take this simple step, God will carry us along on our journey to the other side of darkness, walking with Him, bathed in His wonderful light.
+His mercies and love for us are poured out without limit.
+As the apostle John wrote:

 6 If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; 7 but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
 8 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
 9 If we confess our sins, He is faithful and righteous, so that He will forgive us our sins and cleanse us from all unrighteousness.
 1 John 1:6-9 (NASB)

 If we seek to walk in the Light, He will never let us down.
-He will cleanse us from ALL unrighteousness.
-He is always perfect, even as we are not.
+He will cleanse us from ALL unrighteousness, every time.
+He is always perfect, even if we are not.
+He does ask that we seek to do better the next time, and to forgive any and all others who have sinned against us.

-May you enjoy the blessing of His peace and forgiveness today.
+May you enjoy the blessings of His peace and forgiveness today as we seek to follow Him and to walk in His light.

 Reflection